-where $\mbox{g}_{2}=4\pi {a_{s}}/{a_{r}}$ is a measure of the strength of effective two-body interaction with $a_{s}$ being $s$-wave scattering length taken to be positive $\left(a_{s}>0\right)$ so that the effective interaction is repulsive.
-In the limit $ \sigma \rightarrow 0$, the normalized Gaussian potential in Eq.~(\ref{gip}) reduces to the zero-range $\delta$-function potential $\mbox{g}_{2}\delta\left({\bf r}-{\bf r}^{\prime}\right)$ used in earlier studies \cite{dgp99}.
-For a given value of $\sigma$, the $s$-wave scattering length in the parameter $\mbox{g}_{2}=4\pi {a_{s}}/{a_{r}}$ is adjusted in such a way that $Na_{s}/a_{r}$ becomes relevant to the experimental value \cite{ahs01,dgp99}.
-In addition to being physically more realistic, the finite-range Gaussian potential~(\ref{gip}) is expandable within a finite subspace of single-particle basis functions \cite{hua87} and hence computationally more feasible compared to the zero-range $\delta$-function potential \cite{cfa09,dka13,ia20,im17}.
+where $\mbox{g}_{2}=4\pi {a_{s}}/{a_{r}}$ is a measure of strength of the two-body interaction with $a_{s}>0$ being the positive $s$-wave scattering length so that the effective interaction is repulsive \cite{ias98,cgj10}.
+For a given value of $\sigma$, the $s$-wave scattering length in the interaction strength parameter $\mbox{g}_{2}$ is adjusted in such a way that the gas parameter $\left(Na_{s}/a_{r}\right)$ becomes relevant to the experimental value \cite{ahs01,dgp99}.

-\section{Numerical results and discussion}
+\section{NUMERICAL RESULTS AND DISCUSSION}